 We are still exploring the client access features of Asana.
 You can add the client as full members of the project, but that exposes all information and internal communication.
 For some clients this might be fine but most of the time it will make the team uncomfortable to know that anything they type in the project may be read by the client.

 Some clients prefer to communicate on platforms like Slack, Trello, or Jira.
 For one-off projects we should almost never use client platforms for communication.
 Our project management rhythm is very precise and adding more platforms throws it off and creates more confusion than it prevents.

 For ongoing projects, it makes sense to get more “embedded” with the client team.
 For clients who are paying for a Strategy retainer, we are willing to use their systems.
 The extent to which we will use their systems is dependent on the specific case and how the client is using it.
 If they have a fantastic Jira system set up that handles all their work really efficiently, we don’t mind putting our whole team in there.
 If they have a janky system that is rarely updated, we don’t want to get mixed up with it, since it could cause confusion.

-When we do this, it does incur additional project management cost, as our DRI has to shuttle between different systems throughout the work day.
+When we do this, it does incur additional project management cost, as our Strategist and PM have to shuttle between different systems throughout the work day.
 This is often worth it for clients, as it saves them time having to be in Basecamp or translating an email.
-As a DRI please make sure that you communicate to clients the impact of working with their system, but also that we are happy to adapt to whatever works best and easiest for them and their team.
+As a Strategist or PM please make sure that you communicate to clients the impact of working with their system, but also that we are happy to adapt to whatever works best and easiest for them and their team.